Football in Ukraine: All-time table of Ukrainian clubs in the Soviet second tier competitions

 List of records of Ukrainian clubs in the Soviet second tier competitions which over the years carried different names, only since 1970 they were known as the Soviet First League which was established in place of the Class A First Group (Second Group).

 Ukrainian medalists of the Soviet third tier competitions

 All-time table of Ukrainian clubs in the Soviet third tier competitions

 List of records of Ukrainian clubs in the Soviet third tier competitions which over the years carried different names, only since 1970 they were known as the Soviet Second League which was established in place of the Class A Second Group.

 Ukrainian medalists of the Soviet fourth and lower tiers competitions

 All-time table of Ukrainian clubs in the Soviet fourth and lower tiers competitions

 List of records of Ukrainian clubs in the Soviet fourth and lower tiers competitions which over the years carried different names, only since 1970 they were known as the Soviet Second League B. In 1937 there also existed fifth tier.

-In 1937 three more clubs from Ukraine competed in the 5th tier: Lokomotyv Dnipropetrovsk, Sudnobudivnyk Mykolaiv, and Spartak Kyiv.
+In 1937, three more clubs from Ukraine competed in the 5th tier: Lokomotyv Dnipropetrovsk, Sudnobudivnyk Mykolaiv, and Spartak Kyiv.

+All Ukrainian teams that participated in the Soviet league competitions by regions

+Seasons in the Soviet league competitions

+There were 101 teams from Ukraine that have taken part in 54 Soviet League seasons from the 1936 season until the 1991 season.